giovannisetaro/DSWProject_CropIdentification/README.md

 The final output is per-pixel class logits with shape [B, num_classes, H, W].

+### Training:
+ is trained using 3-fold cross-validation, performing hyperparameter optimization over different learning rates ([1e-3, 1e-4]) and kernel sizes ([3, 5]).
+For each combination, validation loss is monitored, and early stopping is applied to prevent overfitting.
+ The model achieving the lowest validation loss is saved along with its hyperparameters.

 #### Results :

 Global Accuracy = The ratio of correctly classified pixels over the total number of pixels